 In addition to uncertainty of the dust trajectories, the dust production rate is hard to predict.
-The majority of dust smaller micron-size inside 1 AU are produced by fragmentation during collisions of larger dust.
-The dust formation by mutual collisions depends on the dust material compositions (Ishimoto and Mann, 1999; Mann and Czechowski, 2005), it varies with the dust velocities and it is for instance enhanced when coronal mass ejections push out nanoparticles (Czechowski and Kleimann 2017).
-Sun grazing comets (cf. Jones et al. 2018) are another source of time variable dust flux.
-The nanodust flux can vary also due to other effects, like the variation of the source, e.g. when the dust flux is enhanced by a single collision event in the inner heliosphere, or due to the influence of the solar magnetic field structure (see Czechowski and Mann 2012, Juhasz and Horanyi, 2013).
-While estimates are made for time-stationary conditions, current sheet crossings occur along the trajectories and in addition, the magnetic field is time-variable.
-Also coronal mass ejections change the conditions pushing outward large fractions of nanodust and with speed reaching 1000km/s (Czechowski and Kleimann 2017).
+The majority of dust particles smaller than micron size inside 1 AU are produced by fragmentation during collisions of larger dust particles.
+The dust formation by mutual collisions depends on the dust material compositions (Ishimoto and Mann, 1999; Mann and Czechowski, 2005); it varies with the dust velocities and it is for instance enhanced when coronal mass ejections push out nanoparticles (Czechowski and Kleimann, 2017).
+Sun grazing comets (cf. Jones et al., 2018) are another source of time variable dust flux.
+The nanodust flux can also vary due to other effects, like the variation of the source, e.g. when the dust flux is enhanced by a single collision event in the inner heliosphere, or due to the influence of the solar magnetic field structure (see Czechowski and Mann, 2012; Juhasz and Horanyi, 2013).
+While estimates are made for time-stationary conditions, current sheet crossings occur along the trajectories and, in addition, the magnetic field is time-variable.
+Coronal mass ejections also change the conditions, pushing large fractions of nanodust outward at speeds reaching $1000 \,\mathrm{km \, s^{-1}}$ (Czechowski and Kleimann, 2017).